Are you in the right place?

 Visit one of our sites more local to you:

-Walk in the bejewelled footsteps of Indian royalty and stay in their opulent palaces which dominate the landscapes of Jaipur, Udaipur, Jodhpur and Hyderabad.
+During your luxury holiday to India, walk in the bejewelled footsteps of Indian royalty and stay in their opulent palaces which dominate the landscapes of Jaipur, Udaipur, Jodhpur and Hyderabad.
 Step back in history to a time when a maharajah was welcomed home by his herd of elephant to choosing between a ‘hot’, ‘cold’ or ‘perfume’ tap on the bath.
 Today, you can dip into this bygone era by staying at four of our Taj Grand Palaces; Umaid Bhawan Palace, Taj Falaknuma Palace, Taj Lake Palace Udaipur or Rambagh Palace.

 By Janet Brice, A&K copywriter